 I feel compelled to write this blog to demystify liposuction, and more importantly, to stress that liposuction is a popular Toronto procedure that commands safety and artistry.

 Many believe liposuction is a simple procedure—small incisions, aspirating fat, close the incisions—and because of that, many will be guided perhaps by cost-only and will not do the appropriate search to find the optimal plastic surgeon to perform their procedure.
 Worse, many will travel to less-safe countries for their procedures, the so-called medical tourism.
 Medical tourism comes with many additional health concerns.

 Liposuction has the highest complication rate of all our aesthetic procedures, in part because NON-plastic surgeons often will also offer liposuction.
-Make sure you visit the Royal College of Canada to see which speciality your chosen surgeon was trained in.
+Make sure you visit the Royal College of Canada to see which specialty your chosen surgeon was trained in.
 In Canada, plastic surgeons get 5 years of plastic surgery training and this assures he/she has better qualifications than a 3-day course in Cancun…

-It is a process approach to body contouring that minimizes injury to surrounding structures and very importantly, minimizes surface imperfections seen sometimes after liposuction surgery.
-It requires more time in surgery but it is safer and it minimizes returns to surgery for a revision.
+It is a process approach to body contouring that minimizes injury to surrounding structures and, very importantly, minimizes surface imperfections sometimes seen after liposuction surgery.
+It requires more time in surgery, but it is safer, and it minimizes returns to surgery for a revision.

 Dr Marc DuPéré, aesthetic plastic surgeon, body sculptor and artist.